Liraz Postan

 The best translators must follow a very demanding course of study, regardless of their target language.
 This might include university specialization and literary studies in their mother tongue, including languages they will be translating to.

-And that’s why it’s really important that, once our formal training as professional translators is complete, we make a decision on what type of texts we intend specializing in: such as technical, legal, literary, and so on.
+And that’s why it’s really important that, once our formal training as professional translators is complete, we decide on what type of texts we intend to specialize in: such as technical, legal, literary, and so on.
 This ensures that we can always be satisfied with our final translation result.

 What our customers are saying